-Best 5G Plan Android Central 2020
+Best 5G cell phone plan Android Central 2021

-- Best Overall: T-Mobile Magenta
+- Best overall: T-Mobile Magenta

 - Best on AT&T: AT&T Unlimited Extra

-- Best Speed: Verizon Play More Unlimited
+- Best mmWave network: Verizon Play More Unlimited

-Best Overall: T-Mobile Magenta
+Best overall: T-Mobile Magenta

 - All plans get 5G

-- Netflix included
+- Netflix included is with multiple lines

 - 5GB in Canada and Mexico